-With this year’s Open Enrollment Period deadline of Dec.
-15 quickly approaching, many people are shopping for insurance plans and looking for ways to save money on their health care costs in 2021.
+With this year’s Open Enrollment Period underway from Nov.
+1 to Jan.
+15, 2022, many people are shopping for insurance plans and looking for ways to save money on their health care costs in 2022.
 If you’re shopping for a plan, consider purchasing one that offers a health savings account (HSA) or a narrow network option.
-Here’s what you need to know about these two cost-saving
+Here’s what you need to know about these two cost-saving options.

 What’s an HSA and how does it work?